00Fl4sh/AiPPT/ai-chat-ppt/README.md

 2. **Edit Individual Slides**
    - Click the "Edit" button on any slide in the preview
-   - The chat interface will show the current slide content
+   - Use natural language to modify specific slides
-   - Describe the changes you want to make
+   - Preview changes before accepting or rejecting them
-   - Preview the changes before accepting or rejecting them
+   - Example: "Make this slide more professional" or "Add bullet points"

 3. **Download Presentations**
    - Click the "Download" button to save as PPTX file